jodijotar/web_hacking/README.md

 Personal reconnaissance framework and methodology notes for bug bounty hunting.
 Built around a linear, phased pipeline where each stage consumes the previous stage's output directly.
 The process is intentionally semi-automated -> chaining outputs manually providing infrastructure insights that fully automated pipelines miss.
-To view the notes of the dataflow, open the directory /obsidian/dataflow_recon with obsidian app.
+To view the notes of the dataflow and the commands of the tools i use to produce this data open the directory /obsidian/dataflow_recon with obsidian app.

 ---